hyp/gamedevwebtools/README.md

 Alternatively you can visit [http://gamedevwebtools.github.io](http://gamedevwebtools.github.io).

-To provide a sample data generating server for the browser client, compile and run the  application located in the server/sample directory (VS project is included in vsproject folder, and CMakeLists.txt is provided for linux or a custom vs projects).
+To provide a sample data generating server for the browser client, compile and run the application located in the folder server/sample (Visual Studio project is included in vsproject folder, and CMakeLists.txt is provided for linux and/or custom builds).

 ### Tools